sara-nl/PRACE-MPI-OpenMP/README.md

     mpiicc mpi_code.c           ### C compilation
     mpiifort mpi_code.f         ### Fortran compilation

 The compilation of MPI codes should be done interactively, but the execution should be done using a batch script.
-Please use the following template to run your MPI tasks (remember to change the reservation name):
+Please use the script template mpi_script_template.sh in the directory MPI of this repository in order to run your MPI tasks (remember to change the reservation name):

-    #!/bin/bash
-    #SBATCH -N 1
-    #SBATCH -n 16
-    #SBATCH -t 00:05:00
-    #SBATCH --reservation=ptc_course_X
-    srun -n 16 ./mpi_compiled_code

 Modify this template conveniently and save it in a file in your home directory of Cartesius (e.g. script.sh)